 History of Sand Rock Alabama

 Climbers have been climbing Sand Rock since the early 1970s before there was a road to the location.
 It was also a destination for ATV riders and drunken late-night partiers at one time.
-Lots of broken beer bottles, overturned porta-potties, and spray painted graffiti were left by the visitors.
+Lots of broken beer bottles overturned porta-potties, and spray-painted graffiti was left by the visitors.

-However, with the combined effort of Cherokee County Park, the volunteers from the community, the support of the Southeastern Climber’s Coalition (SCC) and Access Fund Partner, Sand Rock improved tremendously.
+However, with the combined effort of Cherokee County Park, the volunteers from the community, the support of the Southeastern Climber’s Coalition (SCC), and Access Fund Partner, Sand Rock improved tremendously.
 Sand Rock became a county park.
-The graffiti were cleaned up in 2015 and 2016 by community volunteers.
+The graffiti was cleaned up in 2015 and 2016 by community volunteers.
 The park now has on-site managers.

-Sand Rock is a popular place for climbing with unique tall rock formation.
+Sand Rock is a popular place for climbing with the unique tall rock formation.
 It is a great place for bird watching and geocaching.
 There are 14 miles of hiking, equestrian, and mountain biking trails.
-It has primitive camping, a pavilion, picnic area, playground, and a heated bath house.
+It has primitive camping, a pavilion, picnic area, playground, and a heated bathhouse.